Miheer09/Task_3_Form/README.md

  This is a task of Audit Course for Industry Ready Web Developement provided by Vidyalankar Institute of Technology and Kids Galaxy

 # Requirements :
-Need a suitable web browser which supports HTML, CSS and Java Script web pages
+Need a suitable web browser which supports HTML and Java Script web pages

 # How to run:
 Run the website from Form_Task.html

 # Languages and Technlogies used :
 HTML
-CSS
 Java Script
 # Screenshot:
 ![Screenshot (107)](https://user-images.githubusercontent.com/88573473/134137476-755a65f6-7869-4515-9aed-896b076bc800.png)